au-research/github-training/_episodes/05-contributing-to-a-repo.md

 The repo owner will consider your changes in their review process and accept your changes, suggest revisions to your changes, or reject your changes.

 When you submit a pull request, it is important to follow a repo’s contribution guidelines.
 These guidelines should outline how to submit a change request and what kind of changes are likely to be accepted or rejected.
 Create a CONTRIBUTING.md file to let others know how they can contribute to your project.
-For example, this workshop suggests how contributsion can be made by [using a CONTRIBUTING.md](https://github.com/au-research/github-training/blob/main/CONTRIBUTING.md) file.
+For example, this workshop suggests how contributions can be made by [using a CONTRIBUTING.md](https://au-research.github.io/github-training/contributing) file.

 Another useful file to add to your project is a [REUSE.md](https://au-research.github.io/ARDC-23-things/researchdata/reuse).
 By outlining the reuse possibilities, you are making your material a little FAIRer.